PhilippMolitor/klipper-adaptive-start-end/README.md

 # Improvements to be done

+- Manual line purging is not yet very smart, and extrudes 15mm per line.
+That needs some brainpower.
 - PrusaSlicer does not support aux fans, so maybe find a good default here that also works with the folks who want to print PLA.
 Maybe put Chamber Heating into a seperate macro so it can be controlled from the Mainsail UI.
 - Elli's Bed Fan Macros are replacing the default G-Codes for heating, so even when printing PLA they do start the bed fans to increase the chamber temperature.
 - Add support for Beacon meshing